How Much Does a Composite Shingle Roof Cost in 2025?

 What Is Composite Roofing?

 Composite roofing is a mixture of several materials, including plastic, wood, asphalt, and laminate.
-This combination of materials forms a long-lasting shingle, available in a wide range of colors.
+This combination forms a long-lasting shingle available in a wide range of colors.
 In general, composite roofs can last up to 50 years.

 Most manufacturers sell this eco-friendly material as shingles, but you can also get a composite tile or composite shake roof.
-The cost of a composition shingle roof is often lower than more traditional roofing materials.
+The cost of a composite shingle roof is often lower than that of more traditional roofing materials.

 Composite Roof Cost Factors